solids4foam/solids4foam/tutorials/fluidSolidInteraction/3dTube/README.md

 first-order `Euler` and second-order `backward` time schemes, where both the solid and fluid use the same time schemes.
 For this, we re-run the case with five time step sizes: 8e-4, 4e-4, 2e-4, 1e-4 and 5e-5 s.
-Figure 8 shows the first-order Euler radial displacements results, Figure 9 shows the second-order backward results, and Figure 10 compares both.
+Figure 8 shows the first-order Euler radial displacement results.
+Figure 9 shows the second-order backward results and Figure 10 compares both.
 The second-order scheme shows small time discretisation errors for each time step and is seen to converge more quickly as the time step size is reduced, as expected.
 The results were generated using the weakly compressible fluid model and Aitken's coupling;